Security & Privacy

 Your Meta access token goes from your browser directly to Meta's API and back.
 It never touches my server.
 I don't have a database.
 I don't have logs of your ad data.
 If my site got hacked tomorrow, the attackers would find nothing useful about your ad accounts, because there is nothing to find.

 You can verify the data flow yourself in any browser.
 Open DevTools, switch to the Network tab, paste your token.
 Your ad data flows only to graph.facebook.com.
-The only other outbound origins are this site itself and va.vercel-scripts.com for the page-view beacon.
+The only other outbound origins are this site itself (for the same-origin event counters and the optional email opt-in), va.vercel-scripts.com (Vercel Analytics page-view beacon), and googletagmanager.com + google-analytics.com (GA4).

 What happens to your Meta token